RobertTalbert/discretecs-vault/Prim's Algorithm.md

 >
 > The algorithm works as follows.
 The input is a [[Connected graph|connected]], [[Weighted graph|weighted graph]] $G$.
 > 1. Choose an arbitrary vertex $v$ in $G$ and make this the first vertex in the spanning tree.
 > 2. Look at all edges that go out from the tree.
-Choose an edge with the lowest weight that connects a vertex in the tree to a vertex outside the tree, and which will not form a cycle if added into the spanning tree.
+Choose an edge with the lowest weight that connects a vertex in the tree to a vertex outside the tree.
 > 3. Add this edge and the new endpoint to the spanning tree.
 > 4. Repeat steps 2 and 3 until all vertices are in the spanning tree.
 >